MrzAhmadi/SuperActivity/README.md

 # SuperActivity

-A library with a Collections of usage methods <br/>
+A library with a Collections of usage methods inside Activity Class <br/>

 ## Instalation ##